khirsch/github-api/README.md

 ## Support & Contact Details

-Please report any questions or concerns to katrina.hirsch@gmail.com.
+Please send any questions or concerns to katrina.hirsch@gmail.com.

 ## Technologies Used